 WW2 ARP & Civil Defence Uniforms, Headwear & Footwear

-The new battledress insignia featured yellow bars and rank chevrons to denote a person's seniority within the various CD services.
-Certain ranks were also reflected by helmet colour and use of black bars.
+The new battledress insignia featured old gold (yellow) bars and rank chevrons to denote a person's seniority within the various CD services.
+Certain ranks were also reflected by helmet colour and the use of black bars.
 Additional insignia was introduced throughout the second world war for specific roles and attainments (e.g. Incident and Bomb Reconnaissance Officers).
 A plethora of armbands were also issued.

 It should be noted that even when regulations (such as ARP Memo 17) dictated how and where a certain badge should be worn not every person or local group adhered strictly to that dictate.
 Original WW2 photographs show a great variance in where insignia was worn.

-The new battledress insignia featured yellow bars and rank chevrons to denote a person's seniority within the various CD services.
-Certain ranks were also reflected by helmet colour and use of black bars.
+The new battledress insignia featured old gold (yellow) bars and rank chevrons to denote a person's seniority within the various CD services.
+Certain ranks were also reflected by helmet colour and the use of black bars.
 Additional insignia was introduced throughout the second world war for specific roles and attainments (e.g. Incident and Bomb Reconnaissance Officers).
 A plethora of armbands were also issued.

 It should be noted that even when regulations (such as ARP Memo 17) dictated how and where a certain badge should be worn not every person or local group adhered strictly to that dictate.
 Original WW2 photographs show a great variance in where insignia was worn.